 Graham started a breeding program to re-create what he believed to be the ancient wolf-hunting "Big Dog of Ireland".
-He bred the Scottish Deerhound with the Great Dane, the Russian wolf-hunter Borzoi, and probably a Tibetan Mastiff.
+He bred the Scottish Deerhound with the Great Dane, the Russian wolf-hunter Borzoi, and probably a Tibetan Mastiff or Bernese Mountain dogs.
 The Irish Wolfhound Club was established in 1885.

 A later DNA analysis concluded that Captain Graham had largely succeeded in reproducing the appearance and size of the ancient Irish Wolfhound dogs, but with the modern DNA of the Scottish Deerhound and Great Dane, as well as the Borzoi.

 Your Irish Wolfhound puppy will quickly become bored if left alone, and chew anything they can find.
 It's important to keep them occupied much of the time, but also important NOT to over-exercise them as their bones and joints grow.

 While playing with your dog will provide some exercise and socialization, they should not be taken out running nor allowed to play with adult dogs until the age of 18 months.
 After that, your Irish Wolfhound will need a daily walk.
 As your dog matures, it will need a long walk each day.
 Their energy level increases with age.

 This is an intelligent breed that learns quickly, and they want to be around humans and will do their best to please them.
 The best strategy is to combine play with short training sessions as a puppy.
 You may be surprised how quickly a Wolfhound learns!